soft-eng-practicum/soft-eng-practicum.github.io/_internships/index.md

 ---
 <br>

 This directory highlights internship projects created by students in software development and adjacent STEM fields.
-These real-world experiences are more than academic exercises—they’re opportunities for students to collaborate with sponsors, solve tangible problems, and build products with lasting impact.
+These real-world experiences are more than academic exercises—they’re opportunities for students to collaborate with partners, solve tangible problems, and build products with lasting impact.

 Each project featured here tells a story of innovation, mentorship, and the technical talent emerging from our college.
 <br>